Abed-Murad/Big-Tech-Coding-Interview-Guide/README.md

 - [ ] Alternative Sorting

 ## Notes
-- make sure to be filmier with the great algorithms before you start to solve problems this will help you to get more of the problems rather than using them the learn the algorithms
+- Make sure to be familiar with the great algorithms before you start to solve problems this will help you to get more of the problems rather than using them the learn the algorithms

+- Make sure to be familiar with Graph and Graph Theory before going to Lee Algorithm and shortest path problems

 ## Learning to-do list